Cuba the Country

 If I have a Cuban passport, do I need to apply for a visa?

 No, if you have a valid passport with a habilitacion and valid prorroga, you won’t need to obtain a visa prior to entering Cuba.
-Your Cuban passport has a validity of six (6) years, but a prorroga must be obtained every two years in order to keep it valid until the expiration date.
+Your Cuban passport has a validity of six (6) years, but a prorroga must be obtained every two years to keep it valid until the expiration date.

-How do I fill out my visa?
+How do I fill out my e-visa?

-We recommend purchasing your visa at the airport on the day of your flight to Cuba.
+We recommend purchasing your e-visa within 72 hours of your flight to Cuba.
 Don’t worry, it’s a simple process that we’ve helped guide our travelers through hundreds of times without any hiccups.
-Please visit our How to Obtain A Cuba Visa page to review the simple process.
+Please visit our Visa Information page to review the simple process.
 And don’t hesitate to contact us if you have any questions.
-Note: If you’re flying into Cuba from the USA, no matter your nationality, you will need a Cuba Visa.
-See below for more details.

 Tour Prices